Formal Security Analysis on dBFT Protocol of NEO: Discussions

 \textit{Q2.Will the issue be thoroughly solved?}

 The intuitive answer would be ``NO''.
-Generally, the Byzantine problem emphasizes \cite{PeaseSL80}\cite{LamportSP82} unpredictable behaviors of distributed networks due to hardware errors, network congestion, and malicious attacks.
-The problem assists in blueprinting how can non-fault nodes reach a consensus under unreliable networks.
+Generally, the Byzantine problem emphasizes \cite{PeaseSL80}\cite{LamportSP82} unpredictable behaviours of distributed networks due to hardware errors, network congestion, and malicious attacks.
+The problem assists in blueprinting how non-fault nodes reach a consensus under unreliable networks.
 As discussed in \textit{Q1}, Byzantine problems confront theoretical limitations.

-The FLP Impossibility theorem, proposed by Fisher, et al. \cite{FischerLP85}, demonstrates the limitations of distributed processes.
-It proves that in asynchronous systems with multiple deterministic processes where only one processor might crash, no solution exists for all processes to reach the agreement within a limited time.
-FLP theorem proves the limits of finite time theoretical solution and as a result, researchers can only balance different factors in distributed systems to obtain a better trade-off, such as sacrificing certainty or increasing processing time.
-Some blockchain systems evade FLP by setting weak network synchronization or variable confirmation periods but still sacrifice one or more properties.
+The FLP Impossibility theorem, proposed by Fisher et al. \cite{FischerLP85}, demonstrates the limitations of distributed processes.
+It proves that in an asynchronous system with multiple deterministic processes (where only one processor might crash), no solution exists for all processes to reach the agreement within a limited time.
+The FLP theorem proves the limits of finite time theoretical solution and as a result, researchers can only balance different factors in distributed systems to obtain a better trade-off, such as sacrificing certainty or increasing the processing time.
+Several blockchain systems evade FLP by setting weak network synchronization or variable confirmation periods, but still sacrifice one or more properties.

-The CAP theorem was proposed by Eric Brewer and proved by Gilbert, et al. \cite{GilbertL02}.
+The CAP theorem was proposed by Brewer et al. and proved by Gilbert et al. \cite{GilbertL02}.
 CAP represents the capital initial words of \textit{consistency}, \textit{availability} and \textit{partition tolerance}.
 Consistency means that all backups in a distributed system maintain the same data view at the same time.
 Availability refers to whether the cluster can handle or update the requests of clients when some nodes fail.
 Partition tolerance refers to the nodes in different partitions that can communicate with each other.
 The theorem implies that distributed systems cannot satisfy all three properties.
 Instead, it can only satisfy two of them at the same time.
-CAP theorem makes researchers no longer pursue the perfect design with three characteristics at one time.
-A better trade-off between these properties becomes the target of the system design.
+The CAP theorem makes researchers no longer pursue the perfect design with three characteristics at one time.
+A better trade-off among these properties becomes the target of the system design.

 \textit{Q3.How to mitigate the issue?}